R2D2-2019/Communication/code/esp_code/README.md

 # ESP CODE
 ## What esp is used?
 We have used this code with the heltec wifi kit 32.
-This is because one of the engineers had on lying around.
+This is because one of the engineers had one lying around.
 ## How to compile and flash
 This code is written with the use of the official esp_idf from espressif.
 Here's how to get started: https://docs.espressif.com/projects/esp-idf/en/latest/get-started/